-Installing a window air conditioner is not rocket science.
+Installing a window air conditioner is not rocket science in Singapore.
 You can do it yourself, but be sure to avoid some common installation mistakes.
 The performance and longevity of your AC depends largely on how well you install and maintain it.
-Getting the job done by a HVAC professional is always a good idea, as it helps you save on aircon repair and/or aircon servicing expenses in the long run.
+Getting the job done by a Singapore HVAC professional is always a good idea, as it helps you save on aircon repair and/or aircon servicing expenses in the long run.

 Whether you do it yourself or hire a professional service, it helps if you know about some common installation mistakes and how to avoid those.